wvlet/wvlet/website/docs/syntax/index.md

 ```

 :::tip
-A separator `|` between expressions are shown only while editing queries.
+Separators `|` between expressions are shown only while editing queries.
 You don't need to type `|` in the wvlet shell or in query files.
 :::